postbird/langgraph-checkpoint-filesystem/README.md

 # langgraph-checkpoint-filesystem

-An implementation of the `Checkpointer` of Langgraph.js, based on the disk file storage.
+An implementation of the `Checkpointer` interface for LangGraph.js, uses file storage to persist state.

 ## File storage hierarchy